mvdwetering/yamaha_ynca/README.md

 > Announcement: I have replaced my receiver with a new one which is not a Yamaha.
 >
 > What does that mean for this integration?
-> In general there is not a lot of maintenance needed, so I intend to keep the integration working, do small fixes and answer questions, but won't do big reworks anymore.
+> In practice probably not a lot.
+There is usually not a lot of maintenance needed, so I intend to keep the integration working, do small fixes and answer questions, but won't do big reworks anymore.
 To make it easier for others to contribute and submit PRs I [documented some details about the development](docs).

 Minimum required Home Assistant version is: 2025.10.0